 Salary is commensurate with experience and subject to union collective bargaining agreement.
 For example, the salary for an attorney with 10 years of experience is $117,501.

 Benefits include employer contribution to 401K plan and flexible spending account, vacation, sick leave, and holidays, and 100 percent organization-paid health benefits, including medical, dental, life, and short- and long-term disability insurance.

 Qualified candidates should visit https://ccrjustice.wufoo.com/forms/senior-managing-attorney-southern-regional-office/ to submit an online application.
 Applicants will be asked to submit a resume and cover letter along with two writing samples.
 No phone calls please.
-Applications will be reviewed on a rolling basis with priority given to those received by July 6, 2021.
+Applications will be reviewed on a rolling basis.

 THE CENTER FOR CONSTITUTIONAL RIGHTS IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EMPLOYER AND ACTIVELY RECRUITS WOMEN, PEOPLE OF COLOR, PERSONS WITH DISABILITIES, AND LGBTQIA+ AND GENDER NON-CONFORMING PEOPLE.